Preston Carpenter

-Verba Preston Carpenter (January 24, 1934 – June 30, 2011) was an American football player.
-He played professionally as an end, halfback, tight end, and kick returner over eleven seasons for five different teams in the National Football League (NFL) and the American Football League (AFL).
+Verba Preston Carpenter (January 24, 1934 – June 30, 2011) was an American professional football player.
+He played as an end, halfback, tight end, and kick returner over eleven seasons for five different teams in the National Football League (NFL) and the American Football League (AFL).
 Carpenter played college football at the University of Arkansas for the Razorbacks.

 Family

 Carpenter was born to Verba Glen Carpenter and Edna Earl Pullam in Hayti, Missouri.
 He graduated from Muskogee Central High School, where he was Oklahoma All State.
 His brother, Lew Carpenter, played and coached in the NFL for over forty years.

 Carpenter married Jeanne Etychison (d.
 2019).
 The couple had three children: Scott, Bruce (d.
 2015) and Lewis Todd Carpenter.
 He is a descendant of Thomas "Jack" Carpenter (1740–1803).

-College
+College career

 At the University of Arkansas, Carpenter was an outstanding single-wing blocking back and linebacker for the Razorbacks in 1953 and 1954.
 In 1954, he caught a 66-yard touchdown pass against Ole Miss in one of the most famous plays in Razorbacks history.
 He was an All-Southwest Conference selection in 1955 as a halfback.